zebrunner/community-edition/docs/config-guide.md

  After each Push and Pull Request related Jenkins jobs will pull your repository, run the specified test and execute the sonarqube analysys.
 If the webhook event is a pull request the reports from the sonarqube analysis will be decorated into the pull request for the correspondant scm system.

- > Note: if the sonarqube server specified its not available the scan will be skipped
+ > Note: if the sonarqube server is not available the scan will be skipped

 #### GitHub: Configure Webhook for Pushes,Pull Requests